ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/sbc_setup.md

 2. Please refer to the [ROS Wiki instructions](https://wiki.ros.org/Installation/Windows) for installing ROS on Windows.
 3. Please install the [CP2102 Driver from SI Labs](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) in order to communicate with the Lidar.

 Before starting to work with turtlebot3 with a Windows 10 Single Board Computer, you'll need to identify which COM port the lidar and OpenCR board are mounted on.
-To do this, visit the Device Manager, and add one device at a time to see which COM port each represents.
+To do this, visit the Windows Device Manager - which you can access by right clicking on the Start Menu icon, and selecting `Device Manager` and locate the COM port associated with the Lidar and OpenCR board.

 Then modify the following files: